2013 Singapore cyberattacks: Incidents

+Conviction of James Raj Arokiasamy

+In November 2013, the "Messiah", identified as James Raj Arokiasamy, was arrested by the Royal Malaysia Police and extradited back to Singapore to be charged and undergo investigations.
+In January 2015, James Raj pleaded guilty to a total of more than 160 criminal charges, including 39 charges of computer misuse and four drug-related charges, and he was sentenced to a total of four years and eight months in jail (equivalent to 56 months).

 Reception

 News of the cyberattacks were picked up by international news outlets, including the South China Morning Post, The Huffington Post, Time, The Star, and The Jakarta Post.

 Regarding the hacking of the Ang Mo Kio Town Council's website, Member of Parliament Ang Hin Kee dubbed it as "malicious", promising to boost the page's security system.

 After the release of the YouTube video, the Government IT Security Incident Response Team immediately released an alert to all the Singaporean government agencies.
 The Infocomm Development Authority of Singapore responded in an official statement, "We are aware of the video, and the police are investigating the matter."
 The Singapore Press Holdings (SPH), of which The Straits Times is a subsidiary, promptly took down the blog which was hacked into and filed a complaint to the police.

 Singaporean politician and Deputy Chairman of Singapore's Parliamentary Committee for Communications and Information, Baey Yam Keng, offered, "We do not know what the hacker's capabilities are, so it's important for us to take this very seriously."
 Bertha Henson, who operates Breakfast Network, a Singaporean news outlet, felt that The Messiah's action would "make the government seem right, that we [independent website operators] are just troublemakers."

 Prime Minister Lee Hsien Loong pledged to hunt down the team responsible for the cyberattack, stating, "It is not a laughing matter.
 It's not just anything goes, and you're anonymous, therefore there's no responsibility.
 You may think you are anonymous.
 We will make that extra effort to find out who you are."

 The cyberattacks were featured in the tenth episode of the 2015 season of Crimewatch.